World 'running out of time' on North Korea, Trump to tell Asia: White House

 South Korea’s spy agency told lawmakers on Thursday that North Korea may be planning a new missile test, after brisk activity was spotted at its research facilities.
 [L4N1N83MN]

-At the same time, the U.S. military is keeping a close eye on North Korea.
+The U.S. military is keeping a close eye on North Korea, which conducted its last missile test on Sept.
+15 and its sixth and largest nuclear test on Sept.
+3.

-Two Guam-based U.S. B-1B bombers, accompanied by fighter jets from South Korea and Japan, carried out an exercise in the vicinity of the Korean peninsula on Thursday, the U.S. Air Force said.
+Two Guam-based U.S. B-1B bombers flew through South Korean airspace and over the country’s Pilsung Range in an exercise on Thursday, the U.S. Air Force said. [nL2N1N827P]

 “The bilateral continuous bomber presence mission was planned in advance ... and was not in response to any current event,” the Air Force said in a statement.